VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   Record Locator code that the User can use to access User specific information in the system.
 For example, a Registrant can use a Record Locator code to access her Orders, an Attendee can use a Record Locator code to access his personalized conference agenda.

+> **CarlosPersona:** We intentionally implemented a record locator
+> mechanism to return to a previously submitted order via the
+> mechanism.
+This eliminates an often annoying requirement for users to
+> create an account in the system and to sign in order to evaluate its
+> usefulness.
+Our customers are adamant about this.

 - **Seat Assignment.** A Seat Assignment associates an Attendee with a Seat in a confirmed Order.
 An Order may have one or more Seat